1942 in the Negro Leagues

 - Cincinnati Ethiopian Clowns, managed by Bunny Downs

-- Detroit Black Sox, managed by Charles Henry
+- Detroit Black Sox, managed by Charlie Henry

 - Minneapolis-St. Paul Gophers, managed by Jim Brown